bioinform/somaticseq/utilities/dockered_pipelines/README.md

 --run-workflow-locally
 ```

-You can also submit the anove command into a SGE system, which will run the whole workflow to a single node with the number of threads you have specified.
+You can also submit the above command into a SGE system, which will run the whole workflow to a single node with the number of threads you have specified.

 * To run SomaticSeq in prediction mode, you need to specify classifiers, e.g.,